CSDIX vs. SAREX

 CSDIX vs. SAREX - Volatility Comparison

-The current volatility for Cohen & Steers Real Estate Securities Fund CLASS I (CSDIX) is 4.29%, while SA Real Estate Securities Fund (SAREX) has a volatility of 21.35%.
-This indicates that CSDIX experiences smaller price fluctuations and is considered to be less risky than SAREX based on this measure.
+Cohen & Steers Real Estate Securities Fund CLASS I (CSDIX) and SA Real Estate Securities Fund (SAREX) have volatilities of 3.79% and 3.94%, respectively, indicating that both stocks experience similar levels of price fluctuations.
+This suggests that the risk associated with both stocks, as measured by volatility, is nearly the same.
 The chart below showcases a comparison of their rolling one-month volatility.

 Volatility by Period